Kdotnet2017/FantasyWealth/README.md

 ```
 -	Run below dotnet command from .NET Core CLI Tools to create a new ASP.NET Core C# MVC application project in the current directory
    ```
-  FantasyWeelth> dotnet new mvc -au None -lang C# -f  netcoreapp2.1
+  c:\FantasyWeelth> dotnet new mvc -au None -lang C# -f  netcoreapp2.1
    ```
 ##### Note: - ```>dotnet new mvc``` also works because in ```dotnet new``` the default language is C#, default framework is the latest version installed on the machine unless specified and The type of authentication is None.
 When running the Scaffold identity into the application it adds login functionality to the application for adding custom user data to Identity and other modification.
 - To test the application project is created correctly run below command and browse  http://localhost:5000  or   https://localhost:5001
 ```
-FantasyWeelth> dotnet run
+c:\FantasyWeelth> dotnet run
 ```
-- Adding ```.gitignore, README.md``` files.
+- Add ```.gitignore, README.md``` files to the project.
-##### Note:  Before adding User Identity for login and Entity Framework let's change layout.cshtml and  update Bootstrap and jQuery of the MVC template.
+##### Note:  Before adding User Identity for login and Entity Framework for storing data let's change layout.cshtml and  update Bootstrap and jQuery of the MVC template.
 Using Bower but deprecated.
 #### Manage client-side packages with Bower
 - Adding ```bower.json and .bowerrc``` files to add "bootstrap" , "jquery" to the dependencies.
 - Run ```>bower install```